Sam Langford: World Heavyweight Championship

-Ironically, the color bar that had marred the world heavyweight title by blackballing boxers of color remained in force even under Jack Johnson.
+Ironically, the colour bar that had marred the world heavyweight title by blackballing boxers of colour remained in force even under Jack Johnson.
 Once he was the World's Heavyweight Champion, Johnson did not fight a black opponent for the first five years of his reign.
 In addition to Langford, he denied matches to black heavyweights Joe Jeanette and to the young Harry Wills (who was Colored Heavyweight Champion during the last year of Johnson's reign as World Heavyweight Champion).

 Blacks were not given a shot at the title allegedly because Johnson felt that he could make more money fighting white boxers.
 In August 1913, as Johnson neared the end of his troubled reign as World Heavyweight Champion, there were rumours that he had agreed to fight Langford in Paris for the title, but it came to naught.
 Johnson claimed that Langford was unable to raise $30,000 (equivalent to approximately $ in today's funds) for his guarantee.

 Because black boxers with the exception of Johnson had been barred from fighting for the heavyweight championship because of racism, Johnson's refusal to fight African-Americans offended the African-American community, since the opportunity to fight top white boxers was rare.
-Jeanette criticized Johnson, saying, "Jack forgot about his old friends after he became champion and drew the color line against his own people."
+Jeanette criticized Johnson, saying, "Jack forgot about his old friends after he became champion and drew the colour line against his own people."

 When Johnson finally did agree to take on a black opponent in late 1913, it was not Sam Langford, the current Colored Heavyweight Champion, that he gave the title shot to.
 Instead, Johnson chose Battling Jim Johnson, a mediocrity who, in 1910, had lost to Langford and had a draw and loss via knockout to Sam McVey, another former Colored Champion.
 Battling Jim fought fellow former Colored Champion Joe Jeanette four times between July 19, 1912, and January 21, 1912, and lost all four fights.
 The only fighter of note he did beat in that period was future Colored Champion Big Bill Tate, whom he knocked out in the second round of a scheduled 10-round bout.
 It was Tate's third pro fight.

 The fight, scheduled for 10 rounds, was held on December 19, 1913, in Paris.
 It was the first time in history that two blacks had fought for the World Heavyweight Championship.
 While the Johnson v.
 Johnson fight had been billed as a World Heavyweight title match, in many ways, it resembled an exhibition.
 A sportswriter from the Indianapolis Star reported that the fight crowd became unruly when it was apparent that neither boxer was putting up a fight."
 The champ barely engaged Battling Jim, and it turned out he had broken his arm during the third round, a distinct disadvantage that Battling Jim failed to capitalize on.
 The fight was a draw, and Jack Johnson kept his championship.